Bellingham Water School

 Interested school or community groups can tour the Water Treatment Plant with a City environmental educator upon request.
 The City’s Water Treatment Plant, located near Whatcom Falls Park, oversees the diversion of water from the Nooksack River to Lake Whatcom, the process of filtering and treating the City’s drinking water, and the distribution throughout the City.
 The Water Treatment Plant was upgraded in 2018 to now include a Dissolved Air Flotation basin which helps remove algae and dirt from the influent water.
 Tours of the Water Treatment Plant run approximately one hour long.

 Wastewater Treatment Plant Tours

-Interested school or community groups can tour Bellingham’s Wastewater Treatment Plant located near Post Point in Fairhaven.
+Interested school or community groups can tour Bellingham’s Resource Recovery Plant located near Post Point in Fairhaven.
 The Plant has both primary and secondary treatment and uses an aerobic digestion process to eliminate organic matter from the wastewater; removing 95% of contaminates before discharging to Bellingham Bay.
 Tours will take you through each step of the treatment process and run approximately one and a half hours long.

 Treatment Plant Tour Guidelines

 Tours of the treatment plants are provided free of charge to interested groups on a request basis.

 - Tours will be provided for groups of at least 6 people.

 - Dress for the weather.
 The tour will take you in and out of buildings.
 Since the plant is located near the Bay, the weather is usually more intense.

 - This is an industrial site, therefore hard hats, safety glasses, and vests are required and will be provided for anyone touring the plant.
 Long pants and closed-toe shoes must be worn.

 - The plant is very complex, it is important not to touch dials, buttons or any other machinery during the tour.